 Capital funding from the City of Cincinnati for real estate development is subject to annual, discretionary appropriation by Cincinnati City Council.
-In 2016, the City appropriated to The Port capital grant funds of \$3 million for business district redevelopment in Bond Hill and Roselawn (of which approximately \$1.7 million remained available at the end of 2018), and \$2 million for redevelopment of the former Hudepohl Brewery site in Queensgate.
-These funds are planned for capital expenditure in 2019 and will include developer fee revenue to The Port.
+The City has appropriated \$2 million to The Port for redevelopment of an industrial site, of which \$1 million is planned for capital expenditure in 2020 and will include developer fee revenue to The Port.